Foreign Body in Bronchus Quiz

 Developed by doctors.

-Foreign bodies can get lodged anywhere in the airway.
-The trachea or windpipe is part of the airway.
-The trachea divides into right and left bronchus which connect to the lungs.
+Foreign bodies can become lodged in the airway.
+The trachea, or windpipe, is part of the airway and divides into the right and left bronchus, which connect to the lungs.

 Noisy breathing; e.g. wheezing, rattling